finhanceai/finhanceai.github.io/README.md

 ## User Roles

-1. Ground Staff
+1. Store Staff
-2. Accounts
+2. Warehouse Incharge
-3. Warehouse
+3. Accounts
-4. Analysis & Strategy
+4. Management

-**Ground Staff Use-cases**
+**Store Staff Use-cases**

 1. Issue transfer of goods statements
-    1. Internal (from warehouse A to B)
+    1. Internal (from warehouse A to B) (STC)
-    2. External (incoming stock or outgoing stock from third party)
+    2. External (incoming stock or outgoing stock from third party) (GRN, GP)
-2. Issue an invoice

-**Ground Staff User Profiling**
+**Store Staff User Profiling**

+1. Stateless
-1. Low-literate
+2. Low-literate
-2. Not very tech-savvy
+3. Not very tech-savvy
-3. No incentive to fill the form correctly → low attention to detail → frequent errors
+4. No incentive to fill the form correctly → low attention to detail → frequent errors
+    1. Solution:
+        1. View (only) last submission (1-time edit authority)
-4. Small screen android devices which are always-online during office hours
+5. Small screen android devices which are **always-online** during office hours → (v2)
+    1. For v1, assume PC or laptop
+6. No modification rights
+7. Single warehouse assigned

+**Warehouse Incharge Use-cases / User Profiling**

+1. Verify entries through physical bills (Challan, Invoice, Cashbook Number), have to input either Challan or Invoice mandated
+2. Inputs a new field price (not mandatory)
+3. Scope of error → low (put some sanity checks such as Total amount autofilled)
+4. PC or laptop
+5. Stateful (Viewing permission - History of goods from the concerned warehouse not the price)
+6. Edit rights: Same date entries only, Neither back-date nor future date
+7. Create/Modify/Delete Product
+8. New Category

 **Accounts Staff Use-cases**

 1. Responsible for maintaining a separate account for every third-party
     1. For every invoice the Ground Staff issues, the account adds it to the account of the concerned third-party.
+2. Fill all the prices in the invoice (mandatory), If Challan not mandatory
+3. Sanity checks (Goods-level check such as Negative stock not allowed (Warning or Disable), mapping from invoice to goods flow statement)

 **Accounts Staff User Profiling**